MinnPost/minnpost-elections-dashboard/README.md

 These instructions have been performed on an EC2 Ubuntu instance.

 **Note that for MinnPost's specific purpose, there is an AMI for this that has many of these steps already completed.
-This should be used instead of starting from scratch.**
+But it seems that the scraper/server seems to run slow when started back up, so it may make sense to re-build the server.**

 ### Code, Libraries and prerequisites